SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### Chocolate

 + Do you like eating chocolate?
 Why/why not?
+  Not really, I'm not a big fan of chocolates.
+I think chocolates are too sweet for me and eating too much chocolate is detrimental to our health since they contain a lot of sugar and some bad fat.
 + How often do you eat chocolate?
+  Maybe several times a year.
 + Did you often eat chocolate when you were a kid?
 + Why do you think chocolate is popular around the world?
 + What's your favourite flavour?